 So does the description of existing main programs, which offers many hints how to address various programming issues.

-The distribution also comes with a PYTHIA 8.2 Worksheet, primarily intended for summer schools, but also suitable for self-study, to get going.
-It is slightly out of date, but still useful.
+The distribution also comes with a PYTHIA 8.3 worksheet, primarily intended for summer schools, but also suitable for self-study, to get going.
 For the merging study the option exists to download larger LHE files than come with the standard PYTHIA distribution: